FAQs for People with WM and Their Caregivers

 What kind of skin problems are related to WM?

 Skin problems are uncommon with WM.
-Rarely, WM cells can infiltrate the skin or the IgM secreted by WM cells can deposit in the skin.
+Rarely, WM cells can infiltrate the skin, or the IgM secreted by WM cells can deposit in the skin.
 Symptoms may include skin thickening, nodules, or rashes.
 If you have these symptoms, you should see a dermatologist to rule out other causes of your skin problems.
-Occasionally, people with WM may have thrombocytopenia (low platelets) or their high IgM may cause bleeding problems in the skin, leading to easy bruising, petechiae (tiny red or purple spots) or purpura (small red or purple areas).
-The IWMF magazine, the Torch, has published an article on this subject, called “Waldenstrom’s Macroglobulinemia and the Skin” written by Julia S. Lehman MD.
-You can find this article here.
+Occasionally, people with WM may have low platelets (thrombocytopenia) or their high IgM may cause bleeding problems in the skin, leading to easy bruising, tiny red or purple spots (petechiae), or small red or purple areas (purpura).
+Treatment with ibrutinib or zanubrutinib (and other BTK inhibitors) and chemotherapy (i.e., bendamustine) can cause skin problems, such as rashes, bruising, and brittle nails.

 What is the cause of night sweats in WM?

-Drenching night sweating is one of the B-cell symptoms (the others are fever and unexplained weight loss) associated with lymphoma.
-We do not have a definitive answer as to the cause, but one possible mechanism is that the progression of lymphoma and the body’s way of fighting infection have some things in common—both may lead to the mobilization of immune cells and associated proteins called cytokines, and their activities may account for fever, muscle aches, and night sweats.
+Unexplained fevers, drenching night sweats (with the need to change bed clothes and sheets because of these soaking sweats), and significant weight loss may be a feature of WM in a very active disease period.
+They are sometimes referred to as B cell symptoms.
+Researchers do not have a definitive answer as to the cause, but one possible mechanism is that the progression of lymphoma and the body’s way of fighting infection have some things in common—both may lead to the mobilization of WM cells and associated proteins called cytokines, and their activities may account for these physically noticeable symptoms.
+Treatment may need to be started, so informing one’s healthcare team as soon as these symptoms start is prudent.

 How can WM affect my eyes?